-Birds nesting build their nests lower than where my bird house is located.
+Birds build nests lower than where my birdhouse is located.

 05 of 10

-I leave the old nest in the house for birds to reuse, but they never do.
+I leave the old nest in the house, but the birds never reuse it.

 06 of 10

-Birds always look for a safe location to raise their nestlings.
-Adding safety features such as baffles or guards to a bird house will help protect the brooding birds.
-Perches should be removed from each house, and the house design should include drainage and ventilation for safety and comfort.
-Keep cats indoors and take steps to discourage feral cats and other unwelcome bird house predators from your yard.
+Birds always look for a safe place to raise their nestlings.
+Adding safety features such as baffles or guards to a birdhouse will help protect brooding birds.
+Perches should be removed, and the house design should include drainage and ventilation for safety and comfort.
+Keep cats indoors and take steps to discourage feral cats and other unwelcome birdhouse predators from your yard.

 07 of 10